jvinol/G1FinalProject/README.md

  - To install Ubuntu 20.04 on a Virtual Machine, follow the instructions <ins>[here](https://linuxhint.com/install_ubuntu_virtualbox_2004/)</ins>
  - To install ROS2 Foxy, follow the instructions <ins>[here](https://docs.ros.org/en/foxy/Installation/Alternatives/Ubuntu-Development-Setup.html)</ins>

-In addition this project utilizes the slam_toolbox to give the user an option to map their environment in 2D and the teleop_twist keyboard to control the robot.
+In addition this project utilizes the slam_toolbox to give the user an option to map their environment in 2D and the teleop_twist_keyboard to control the robot.

-To install the slam_toolbox, type the following into the command line
+To install the slam_toolbox, type the following into the command line:

 <code>sudo apt install ros-foxy-slam-toolbox</code>

-To run the slam_toolbox, the following command can be used
+To run the slam_toolbox, the following command can be used:

 <code>ros2 launch slam_toolbox online_async_launch.py</code>

+To install teleop_twist keyboard, type the following in the command line:

+<code>sudo apt-get install ros-foxy-teleop-twist-keyboard</code>

+To run the teleop_twist_keyboard, the following command can be used:

+<code>ros2 run teleop_twist_keyboard teleop_twist_keyboard</code>

+In addition Gazebo is required to run the simulation.
+For this project Gazebo 11 was used.
+To install Gazebo, type the following in the command line:

+<code>curl -sSL http://get.gazebosim.org | sh</code>

+Ensure that git is installed by using the following command:

+<code>sudo apt install git</code>

+Lastly:

+<code>sudo apt update && sudo apt upgrade</code>